Events Vacancies

 Approach

-This course will complement the knowledge and experience acquired by community-based paralegals in their practice with conceptual tools designed to better understand why the South Africa we live in today, is a nightmare for so many and what can be done to change this.
+The course is residential and has two modules, each running over five days.
+It will complement the knowledge and experience acquired by community-based paralegals in their practice with conceptual tools designed to better understand why the South Africa we live in today, is a nightmare for so many and what can be done to change this.
 Between the two residential modules participants will engage in online contact, tasks and support.

 A range of creative techniques – interactive games, role plays and scenario exercises, seminars, film screenings, fireside chats, reading circles, guest lectures, activist panels, discussion groups and debates – will be used in delivering the course.
-The course is residential and has two modules, each running over five days.
-Between the two residential modules participants will engage in online contact, tasks and support.

 Who can apply:

-Participants must be engaged in community paralegal work and provide legal assistance and dispute resolution services to communities on a range of issues.
 In selecting the participants, Tshisimani will consider geographic spread, gender, age and period of service to the community.
 We will make every effort to draw participants from different age groups and with different levels of experience, aiming for a diverse mixture in the learning space.

 Participants are expected to commit to attending the entire duration of the course, which runs over two blocks: the advice office or place of work needs to approve leave for the applicant to attend these two residential modules.